Sashanka2001/CS-Study-Buddy-website/README.md

 - Introduced a sidebar navigation with a home link and route-driven pages for todos, notes, and schedule.
 - Extended schedule events to include an event date persisted through the API.

-Enjoy organising your study workflow with CS Study Buddy!